eremt/scrapise/README.md

 //     ]
 //   }
 ```

-**Array**
+#### Array
-The `array` is usefull to retrieve lists.
-The first index is either a string or a schema object, and the second is the context.
+The `array` is useful to retrieve lists.
+The first index is either a `string` or a schema `object`, and the second is the context.
 The context is required when a schema is provided to ensure all fields are grouped correctly.

+First lets extract the text using `li` as the selector:
 ```js
 const schema = {
   list: ['li']